 Today, our web applications have become extremely advanced.
 These are really advanced systems with newer technologies coming up each and every day.
-But if you dissect any web site or web application, you will find two basic functionalities it provides to its users.
+But if you dissect any web application, you will find two basic functionalities it provides to its users.
 Firstly, it displays information and secondly, it consumes information.
 With this comes the problem of “form spam”.

 Now to consume information, each website makes use of forms.
 It is a common practice for a user to visit a website and fill out a form.
-Filling out forms are such an integral part of our web browsing experience that we don’t even realise how often we do it.
+Filling out forms is such an integral part of our web browsing experience that we don’t even realize how often we do it.

 Making use of this vulnerability, a spammer create “bots” (automated web crawlers) to seek out and find pages with forms in hopes to automate the POST requests on them, this leads to a lot of spam entries and can eventually result in a DoS attack on the website.

 As you see, the scenario is pretty common, and hence the need for solutions.
 There are some widely known and implemented solutions which are used to counterattack this problem.